Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 Setting the scene!
 At the beginning of the story, our starlet Rachel Marron has some security in place, including a Bodyguard in the shape of ‘Tony’ that is inadequate, her house and grounds are unsecure, someone has gained access to her bedroom, and she is surrounded by people who are withholding information from her and ill advising her…

 As celebrities' public profiles grow, security can be the last thing to catch up.
-This is why periodic Security Reviews are so important!
+This is why periodic Security Audits are so important!
 They will highlight any failings in technical or physical security processes, and of course, the aim is to provide solutions to improve, based on the report findings.

 What is clear from that plot, is that our starlet Rachel is not keen at first on professional security and is concerned that it will be over-bearing and be restrictive to the life of her young son.
 Again, this concern is not at all uncommon among Ultra High-Net-Worth Individuals (UHNWI) and celebrities, who are not used to professional security.